mtoensing/Docker-Minecraft-PaperMC-Server/README.md

 MEMORYSIZE = 1G

-Not more than 70% of your RAM for your Container!
-This is important!
-This is the RAM your Minecraft Server will use within the container WITHOUT the operating system.
+Not more than 70% of your RAM for your container.
+This is important.
+Because this is the RAM your Minecraft Server will use within the container WITHOUT the operating system.

 TZ = Europe/Berlin